The Secret to Asking Questions in German

 Spielen Sie Tennis?

-As you can see, asking and answering the question simply requires manipulation of the main verb.
+As you can see, asking and answering the question simply requires flipping the main verb and the subject.

 At the same time, you can also use conditional responses such as vielleicht (maybe), wahrscheinlich (probably), eigentlich nicht (not really) or any number of other responses.